-By having a clear sourcing strategy from day one procurement can ensure the optimum phasing of supply side synergies, from quick wins through to longer term synergy potential.
+By having a clear sourcing strategy from day one, procurement can ensure the optimum phasing of supply-side synergies, from quick wins through to longer-term synergy potential.

 c) Supplier Relationship Management:

 By working with preferred suppliers or partners, their business grows with yours.
-This dynamic, changes their underlying cost to manufacture and distribute their goods, due to better utilization of their factories and warehouses.
+This dynamic changes their underlying cost to manufacture and distribute their goods, due to better utilization of their factories and warehouses.
 By spreading their fixed costs over more business, their unit cost falls.
 Even if they invest in additional capacity, there are still economies of scale.

 4. Process & System Integration:

-Here the drive is to go from two organizations to one as quickly as possible.
+The goal is to go from two organizations to one as quickly as possible.
 For Procurement, the first step is to get your spend cube loaded with the other parties data, so that you can see what they are spending through spend analysis.
 From an IT perspective, the focus is typically on core ERP implementation which is likely to take longer.